Introduction

 Is GTO strategy applicable to all forms of poker?

-While GTO principles can be applied to various forms of poker, such asTexas Hold'em and Omaha, the specific strategies may vary depending on the unique characteristics of each game.
+While GTO principles can be applied to various forms of poker, such as Texas Hold'em and Omaha, the specific strategies may vary depending on each game's unique characteristics.
 However, the underlying concepts of balanced play and optimal decision-making remain relevant across different poker variants.

 Does GTO work at Low Stakes?

 In low-stakes games, players often exhibit less sophisticated strategies and may deviate significantly from optimal play.
-As a result, strictly adhering to GTO principles may not always yield the same results as it would in higher stakes or more competitive environments.
+As a result, strictly adhering to GTO principles may not always yield the same results as in higher stakes or more competitive environments.

 Conclusion